 - Time-bound: create a start and end date for your goal so that you have to reach it by a specific deadline.

-Identifying your target audience will ensure that the right people see your Facebook ads.
+Identifying your target audience will ensure the right people see your Facebook ads.
 You will want to be specific but not too picky when coming up with your target audience.
 If you narrow your audience down too much, you will only find a few people who fit the description.
 Don’t limit yourself this way.
 Think about the perfect prospect for your product or service and go from there.
 It might also help to imagine who would share or spread the news about your business if they saw the ad.
 You can target many different groups on Facebook by these factors:

 - Relationship Status